 No matter how long your marriage lasted, the engagement ring – a symbol of hope for a lifetime of love – remains important.
-So what do you do with the ring after your love has left the nest?
+So what to do with an old wedding ring after your love has left the nest?
 Here, we’ll take a look at some of the most popular ways to handle the question of what to do with your engagement ring during and after a divorce, plus we’ll cover important aspects of engagement ring etiquette for divorce.

 Most women contemplate what to do with their jewelry after the divorce.
 You may be among the rare women who feel like giving the ring back to your ex, and if you do, that’s perfectly fine.
 You might decide that you want to save the ring and pass it down to another family member or even have it made into another piece of jewelry.
 You might also decide to leverage the cash value of your engagement ring and sell it to raise money for something else, pay for a vacation, or even get revenge on your ex as some of the women in the following stories have done.
 Keep on reading to get some great ideas for what to do with your engagement ring after divorce.

 Give it Back to Your Ex

 If he paid a high price for your perfect engagement ring, your ex is probably not going to give it up easily.
 At the same time, this doesn’t necessarily mean it’s his to take back.
 You might already know that engagement ring etiquette dictates that the engagement ring should be returned to the man if an engagement is broken up by mutual agreement or if the woman is the one who calls the wedding off.
 If an engagement is broken by the man, the woman should keep the engagement ring and do whatever she likes with it.
 But what about engagement ring etiquette rules for divorce?

 In the event that you and your ex had an agreement that the engagement ring should be returned to him in case of divorce, you will need to return it to him.
 This is particularly appropriate if the ring is one of his family’s heirlooms.